alta3/linux-unattended-installation/readme.md

     `sudo cp initrd.gz ~/iso-stuff`
     `cd ~/iso-stuff/`
     `gunzip initrd.gz` (Unzip the gzip file)
     `ls` and notice that only `initrd` is present.
-That is because initrd is a CPIO archivie file (linux kernel can boot from CPIO archive, not tar, hence, CPIO archive is used)
+That is because initrd is a CPIO archive file (Linux kernel can boot from CPIO archive, not tar, hence, CPIO archive is used)
     `cpio -i < initrd` - This will unarchive the initrd file.
     `ll` will reveal a posix file system!
     Now look around.
-This is the filesystem that will boot in ramdisk, permitting unfettered access to the harddrives.
+This is the file system that will boot in ramdisk, permitting unfettered access to the hard drives.
 Hopefully it should all make sense now, (at least it did for me.)
     `umount /dev/sdb1`  and continue!

 16. Find a test machine that is OK to be COMPLETELY rebuilt.
 Nothing will remain on this target machine.
 (You have been warned!)

 17. Set the TEST MACHINE BIOS to boot-select the hard drive as primary, USB as secondary, or the machine will potentially reboot from the USB reinstalling the OS over and over again.
-You certianly don't want this.
+You certainly don't want this.

 18. Plug your USB key into the test machine and boot select the USB key.
 Within 10 seconds the test machine disk will be reset completely.
 No turning back now, which is what you want, right?

-19. Your machine will complete the installtion in about 12 minutes (with 1 Gbps internet access and SSD drive in the test machine).
+19. Your machine will complete the installation in about 12 minutes (with 1 Gbps internet access and SSD drive in the test machine).
 When complete, setup ejects the ISO/CD.

 20. When the machine boots, it will display the IPV4 and IPV6 addresses on the console.